 ‘Command injection’ is the attack category that makes a “made in heaven” match with this vulnerability.
 So if you have an application (especially the ones that use CGI scripts) where a bash command can be injected by exploiting this vulnerability, your imagination about a potential impact will not be enough.

 IndusGuard WAF with its out of the box rules protects web applications against command injection attacks.
 With this new vulnerability, our team of researchers has quickly added some more patterns and signatures to protect our customers against this vulnerability (Refer: How Not to Get BASH-ed)

-Adding more flavors to the matter, Malware research teams have identified payloads which are exploiting Bash vulnerability to create botnets for conducting DDoS.
-You can expect more such innovative but dangerous exploit scenarios which will shell shock the world.
+Adding more flavors to the matter, Malware research teams have identified payloads that are exploiting Bash vulnerability to create botnets for conducting DDoS.
+You can expect more such innovative but dangerous exploit scenarios that will shell shock the world.

 Indusface WAF provides full proof of protection against this vulnerability for your web applications.
 Our experience (STATE OF APPLICATION SECURITY IN INDIA) suggests that a Critical vulnerability like ‘Command Injection’ may take up to 100 days to get fixed on your application, but at Indusface we are trying to ensure our customers enjoy their weekends and the upcoming festival season.

 Venky has played multiple roles within Indusface for the past 6 years.
 He was instrumental in building the product/service and technology team from scratch and grew it from ideation to getting initial customers with a proven/validated business model poised for scale.
 He has proven experience (10+ years) in the security industry and has held various mgmt/leadership roles in Product Development, Professional Services, and Sales during his time at Entrust Data card.